Fluidize/ai-club-project2/README.md

 - then improve on the best idea
 - Not much progress was made as everyone did not know how build the time series thing

+2/1/2025
+members: Roy, Max, Jackson

+Cleanup of code, Predictions.

+-Cleaning up code
+-Predictions
+found out that there are missing sales data